-In the winter of 1998, the AAIA hired Rev. George Lambrides as its Executive Director and soon became affiliated with The National Conference for Community and Justice.
+January, 1998 — The AAIA hired Rev. George Lambrides as its Executive Director and soon became affiliated with The National Conference for Community and Justice based in Detroit.
 Modeling itself after the Detroit Round Table, the Alliance soon changed its name to the Interfaith Round Table of Washtenaw County.

-Since 1998, new programs have been added such as the Annual Interfaith Youth Retreat, an Interfaith Adult Retreat, Interfaith Fundraising Dinners, an interfaith trip to Israel, interfaith services for prayer and meditation that have focused on places of war and conflict around the world, and many daytime and evening forums on a broad variety of topics and subject material.
-Active congregations now number 35, with attendance at the day forums at about 20-30 and community programs ranging from 20-300.
+Since 1998 — New programs have been added such as the Annual Interfaith Youth Retreat, an Interfaith Adult Retreat, Interfaith Fundraising Dinners, an interfaith trip to Israel, interfaith services for prayer and meditation that have focused on places of war and conflict around the world, and many daytime and evening forums on a broad variety of topics and subject material.
+Active congregations numbered 35, with attendance at the day forums at about 20-30 and community programs ranging from 20-300.

-A 9 to 12 member Coordinating Committee has become the working group for current and future Round Table programs.
+A 9-12 member Coordinating Committee became the working group for current and future Round Table programs.
 Over the years the leadership group has helped to expand both budget and program diversity, some of the most recent being Sacred Storytelling, Divine Language of Music, Faces of Faith and Places of faith.

 January, 2011 — George Lambrides was joined by Susan King, both who now serve as Co-Directors.
 Under their leadership the Round Table continues to be the primary organization in the community that focused solely on providing spaces for deeper dialogues on current spiritual/religious issues and relationship-building for those both inside and outside traditional faith traditions.